jack-mil/bing-rewards/README.md

-# bing_search
+# bing-search
-:exclamation: **Warning, this project is incomplete and a WIP; bugs likely.**
+### A script to automate daily Bing rewards points
 Please submit an issue or pull-request if you have an idea for a feature
-### A script to automate daily Bing rewards points

 ## **Features:**

-* Spoofs user agent to appear as Edge Browser on Mobile or Desktop in Chrome!
+* Spoofs user agent to appear as Mobile or Desktop Edge Browser using Chrome!
 * Script auto-types searches, so must be run in a GUI environment.
 Great for AFK grinding once a day for those points
 * Use a mobile user agent to get mobile points (`--mobile`)
 * Configurable number of searches with `--count=`
 * All files are local, makes no http(s) requests
+* Only one external dependance (PyAutoGUI)
 ***

+## **Download:**

+Download the [zip file](https://github.com/jack-mil/bing-search/archive/master.zip) and extract it somewhere, or using git:
+`$ git clone https://github.com/jack-mil/bing-search.git && cd bing-search`

 ## **Usage:**

-`python bing_search.py [-h] [--nowindow] [-c COUNT] [-n] [-d | -m]`
+#### `python bing_search.py [-h] [--nowindow] [-c COUNT] [-n] [-d | -m]`
-##

 Ex:
 Complete mobile and desktop daily points

-*`$ python bing_search`*
+`$ python bing_search`

 Run 10 searches with mobile user-agent in a new window

-*`$ python bing_search -m -c10`*
+`$ python bing_search -m -c10`

-*`$ python bing_search --mobile --count=10`*
+`$ python bing_search --mobile --count=10`

-Executes a system command to launch Chrome with special flags.
-If it fails on your OS, manually modify the command used to launch Chrome in the script.
+Launches Chrome as a subprocess with special flags.
+Only tested on Windows 10, however it should work on other platforms

 Will  now automatically create and close the Chrome processes as needed.

 ## **Requirements:**

-At least Python 3.6.
+- At least Python 3.6.
 Be careful if you also have Python 2 installed on your system (most Linux distros can invoke `python3`)

-Uses the [PyAutoGUI](https://github.com/asweigart/pyautogui) package to automatically type Bing search URLS.
+- [PyAutoGUI](https://github.com/asweigart/pyautogui) package to automatically type Bing search URLS.
 WARNING: This script *will* take control away from the keyboard while running.
 PyAutoGUI performs key presses. i.e., it does not operate headless or in the background.
-This feature is being researched.
+Install PyAutoGUI with `pip`
+`$ pip install -r requirements.txt`  OR

-*`$ pip install pyautogui`*
+`$ pip install pyautogui`

-`chrome` must be discoverable on the system PATH
+- `chrome` must be discoverable on the system PATH.
+[Download Google Chrome](https://www.google.com/intl/en/chrome/).
 Alternatively, open your preferred browser and run with `--nowindow` argument.
-Custom user agent will not be set in this case.
+Custom user agent will not be set in this case (not recommended).

-You must also have logged into www.bing.com with your Microsoft account at least once.
+- To earn points from searching, you must also have logged into [bing.com](https://www.bing.com) with your Microsoft account at least once, to save cookies.
-The tool will still search without doing this, but you won't earn rewards points

 ## **All options:**